allefeld/pandoc-defaults/spec/pandoc-defaults.md

 ---
 title: Pandoc/Defaults
 author: Carsten Allefeld
-date: 2022–1–7
+date: 2022–1–12
+pandoc-defaults_:
+    - html:
+    - pdf: document_latex
 ...

+This document describes a way to define "formats" (Pandoc processing instructions) and associate Markdown files with them, and specifies the behavior of a program which processes such files.

+# Background

-# Motivation
+## Motivation

-Pandoc is an extremely versatile tool for document conversion, centered on its own feature-rich version of Markdown which makes it possible to write complex documents.
+[Pandoc](https://pandoc.org/) is an extremely versatile tool for document conversion, centered on its own feature-rich version of Markdown which makes it possible to write complex documents.
 There are many purposes Pandoc can be used for, and a large number of command line options allow to tailor Pandoc's functions to these special uses.

 For many people, Pandoc has become an integral part of their daily routine, much like Microsoft Word and PowerPoint are used by others.
 In this context, there are typically a small number of use cases which repeat over and over again, and specifying command line options for them manually is tedious and error-prone.
 Such use cases might be: